gubaros/http-router/README.md

 # Yet Another Tiny HTTP Router
-# HTTP Redirect Server with CDB

 This project implements an HTTP redirect server using the `tinycdb` library to handle a large number of URL redirects efficiently.
 The server reads URL mappings from a `routes.txt` file, generates a `redirects.cdb` database, and uses it to perform redirections.

 ## Table of Contents